“When not close enough to be killed, the atomic bomb is one of the most beautiful sights in the world.”

 What’s also disturbing is that mainstream American entertainment is still kind of in love with nukes.
 And the new remake of Godzilla perpetuates that trend.
 In the universe of the film, the nukes dropped in the Pacific during the ’40s and ’50s were not tests, but rather attempts to kill Godzilla.
 In the original movie, Godzilla was awakened by those same tests, but here, it was disturbed from its rest by a submarine.
-Consequently, nukes are shifted from a source of grief to an almost heroic status.
-Certainly the nukes’ failure to kill the beast downplays their real-life supreme destructive power.
+Consequently, nukes are shifted from a source of grief to almost heroic status.
+Certainly, the nukes’ failure to kill the beast downplays their real-life supreme destructive power.
 An attempt to use a modern nuke to kill Godzilla and some other monsters is treated as a fool’s errand, but not on its own merits but because the execution of the plan is botched.
 The new Godzilla is, whether it intends to be or not, almost a pro-nuke film.
 It tries to recapture the tone of the original film, but it betrays its spirit horribly.

 There are other problems with the new Godzilla.
 There’s little development of the human characters, the monsters aren’t in it nearly enough (and fight even less) and it is ultimately supremely confused about what kind of movie it’s trying to be.
 It can’t be both a crowd-pleasing blockbuster with thrilling monster fights and an effectively unsettling disaster movie.
 Thus, both Radio Bikini and The Atomic Cafe are far preferable options, if only because both are so assuredly made.
 But both are also far more in tune with the attitude of the first Godzilla.
 All these movies are grim reminders of the cataclysmic potential that humanity holds in its hands.